hawtio/hawtio/FAQ.md

 An easy way is to use a plugin to reconfigure the default perspective definition.
 Have a look at the [custom-perspective](https://github.com/hawtio/hawtio/tree/master/hawtio-plugin-examples/custom-perspective) for a plugin-based solution.

+From **hawtio 1.2.2** onwards you can reorder and hide plugins from the preference.

 #### Provider sun.tools.attach.WindowsAttachProvider could not be instantiated: java.lang.UnsatisfiedLinkError: no attach in java.library.path